fzqneo/COMP4434/lab/mllib-svm.md

 ### Example

 The class `SVMWithSGD` trains an SVM with stochastic gradient descent (SGD).
 Its usage is very much similar to `LogisticRegressionWithSGD`.
 Try to modify the code of last lab to build an SVM from the dataset in `data/mllib/sample_libsvm_data.txt`.
+See https://spark.apache.org/docs/latest/mllib-linear-methods.html#linear-support-vector-machines-svms for hints.

 ## Input Transformation and Manipulation